rshlyakh/ProjectiveGeometry/README.md

     isAffine := by rw [IsAffinePlane_equiv]; decide
   }
 ```
-The proof that 'FourPointAffinePlane' satisfies the affine plane axioms takes a single line, thanks to the earlier work.
+The proof that `FourPointAffinePlane` satisfies the affine plane axioms takes a single line, thanks to the earlier work.
 For additional examples, see the end of the `ProjectiveGeometry.lean` file.

 ## Future Work
 Eventually, I hope to write similar programs that would accomplish the same task for a finite projective plane and a finite projective 3-space.